lauracosgrove/p8105_final-project/report.md

 -   42.95% of the patients were missing data entries for language.
 Of the patients that did have language entries, 49.32% of them spoke English.

-For the scope of this project, we are especially interested in focusing on patient mortalities and length of hospital stay.
-The depth of our initial analysis is concentrated here.

-Out of the 58976 patient admissions, 90.07% patients were ultimately discharged.
+-   90.07% of patients were ultimately discharged.
 The remaining 9.93% were recorded as patient deaths.

 ``` r
 icu_data = read_csv("./database/data/icu_detail.csv") %>%